• Skip to main content

 This is no time to be frugal.

-Make sure that you have the safety bars set on the power rack, so in case you cannot hold the weight, you can lower the weight onto the safety bars without risking injury to yourself which would be a much bigger problem than having knee pain after squats.
+Make sure that you have the safety bars set on the power rack, so in case you cannot hold the weight, you can lower the weight onto the safety bars without risking injury to yourself, which would be a much bigger problem than your knees hurting after squats.

 Start with the weight of an Olympic-sized barbell only.